talmolab/lab-website/_members/aaditya-prasad.md

 ---
 name: Aaditya Prasad
 image: images/aaditiya-prasad.jpg
-role: undergrad
+role: ms
-description: Undergraduate Research Intern
+description: Master's Student
 ---

-Aadi is majoring in Bioinformatics at UCSD and is co-advised by [Uri Manor](https://manor.salk.edu/) and [Terry Sejnowski](https://cnl.salk.edu/).
+Aadi majored in Bioinformatics at UCSD and is now doing a MS in Data Science.
+He is co-advised by [Uri Manor](https://manor.salk.edu/) and [Terry Sejnowski](https://cnl.salk.edu/).
 He works on understanding deep learning-based models of the brain.